 It doesn’t matter if you’re a slow reader or someone who can go through a novel in a day.
 So long as you enjoy yourself!

 Stephi, Surviving Millennial.

-Harry Potter is my all time favourite book series and I didn’t read it for the first time until last year!
-I will definitely be adding ‘How To Be A Grown Up’ to my reading list and thank you Stephi for fantastic recommendations and a great read. – Sarah (editor of Hobbyism)
+Harry Potter is my all-time favourite book series and I didn’t read it for the first time until last year!
+I will definitely be adding ‘How To Be A Grown Up’ to my reading list and thank you Stephi for the fantastic recommendations and a great read. – Sarah (editor of Hobbyism)